 CODECO Energy Awareness Strategies

 Focus on evaluating the effectiveness of proposed energy-aware scheduling strategies within the CODECO framework.
 Participants are tasked with comparing their solutions against two key baselines: i) the standard Kubernetes (K8s) scheduler and ii) KEIDS or similar energy-aware scheduling approaches.
-The challenge will specifically assess the performance of these strategies across several SMART goals.
+The challenge, provided by FORTISS, will specifically assess the performance of these strategies across several SMART goals.

 CODECO Resilience strategies evaluation

 Aims to evaluate the resilience strategies integrated into the CODECO framework.
 Participants will assess the effectiveness of their proposed solutions by comparing them against two key baselines: i) CODECO without resilience and ii) the vanilla Kubernetes (K8s) scheduler.
-The challenge focuses on measuring resilience across several SMART goals.
+The challenge, proposed by FORTISS, focuses on measuring resilience across several SMART goals.

 Evaluate the CODECO SWM Scheduler

-The CODECO Validation and Experimentation Challenge is designed to assess the performance of CODECOโs graph-based scheduling approach, specifically Seamless Workload Migration (SWM), by comparing it against two key baselines: the vanilla Kubernetes (K8s) scheduler and the Kubernetes network-aware scheduler.
+The CODECO Experimentation and Validation Challenge, provided by FORTISS, is designed to assess the performance of CODECOโs graph-based scheduling approach, specifically Seamless Workload Migration (SWM), by comparing it against two key baselines: the vanilla Kubernetes (K8s) scheduler and the Kubernetes network-aware scheduler.

 Scalability testing of fine tune training for MARL agents

-CODECO Validation and Experimentation Challenge on Scalability testing of fine tune training for MARL agents is an initiative designed to evaluate and enhance the performance of Multi-Agent Reinforcement Learning (MARL) systems across complex neighbourhood environments.
-In this challenge, participants are tasked with developing and submitting solutions that trigger re-training or fine-tuning based on a custom performance metric.
+CODECO Experimentation and Validation Challenge on Scalability testing of fine tune training for MARL agents is an initiative designed to evaluate and enhance the performance of Multi-Agent Reinforcement Learning (MARL) systems across complex neighbourhood environments.
+In this challenge, provided by I2CAT, participants are tasked with developing and submitting solutions that trigger re-training or fine-tuning based on a custom performance metric.

 Scalability of MARL model over increasing number of clusters

-This CODECO Validation and Experimentation Challenge invites participants to evaluate the scalability and performance of Multi-Agent Reinforcement Learning (MARL) systems in increasingly complex neighbourhood environments.
+This CODECO Experimentation and Validation Challenge, provided by I2CAT, invites participants to evaluate the scalability and performance of Multi-Agent Reinforcement Learning (MARL) systems in increasingly complex neighbourhood environments.
 Specifically, the focus is on testing MARL performance as the number of clustersโand consequently, the number of communicating and collaborating agentsโgrows.
 The objective is to identify the scalability limits of the MARL model, assessing at what point increased coordination begins to create bottlenecks within the CODECO system.

 [CODEF and Benchmarking] Dynamic Stress Testing